 Will and I wanted to be back in Pokhara the next day, sadly we couldn’t linger for too long.
 As we left Snowland Lodge the tourist helicopter flew over head with the first unadventurous, indolent bunch who willingly threw piles of money at a 16 minute helicopter ride.
 But then again it pleases me that the less-able had the opportunity to witness such an epic morning.

-I was reluctant to leave and kept stopping to take in my surroundings before we past Machapucharre Base Camp and turned the corner to leave the Annapurna Sanctuary behind, for good.
-We descended to Deurali in good time and delayered.
-Scores of trekkers were passing the opposite way, I couldn’t help but feel that we had timed it absolutely perfectly, the recent snow fall had not only enhanced the experience and the spectacle of the sanctuary but also held back the crowds for just long enough.
+I was reluctant to leave and kept stopping to take in my surroundings before we past Machapuchare Base Camp and turned the corner to leave the Annapurna Sanctuary behind for good.
+We descended to Deurali in good time and de-layered.
+Scores of trekkers were passing the opposite way, I couldn’t help but feel that we had timed it absolutely perfectly, the recent snow fall had not only enhanced the experience and the spectacle of the sanctuary but had also held back the crowds for just long enough.

 After descending from Sinuwar to then ascend an obscene number of steps, we arrived at Chomrong and checked into a cosy tea house lodge, The Lucky Guest House.
 Will and I obviously enjoyed a daal bhat, unfortunately Laura was feeling fatigued and unwell and retired to bed.
 In the morning my routine, as per usual, consisted of making fresh Nepali organic coffee in my orange mug, my luxury items for the trek.
 The sky was crystal clear and we had a final chance to enjoy the sights of Annapurna South and Machapuchare before we dropped into the valley below.
 Laura planned to spend one extra night in the mountains, Will and I had one thing on our minds, pizza and beer.

 Will and I reminisced over the unforgettable memories that we now shared and our love for a plate of daal bhat, or two.
-We were extremely grateful for each other’s company and glad we teamed up for the Annapurna Base Camp trek.
-Despite the age difference of a decade, Will was excellent company, mature and a great laugh, I will certainly miss our time together.
+We were extremely grateful for each others company and glad we teamed up for the Annapurna Base Camp trek.
+Despite the age difference of a decade, Will was excellent company, mature and a great laugh, I will certainly miss the times we shared.

 I was keen to have one more beer, Will was keen for an item or two from the bakery so we wandered through town.
 I was astonished to see Leicester City vs Manchester United on the big screen in a bar.
 I swanned straight in.
 Will, not so excited, towed behind.
 I enjoyed a second pint and the second half while Will decided that he could spend his evening more productively than watching a premier league match and retreated to the hostel.
 Unfortunately, City lost 1-0.

-The next day we met back up with Laura to celebrate our achievements and our safe return by devouring a second breakfast followed by a selecrion of cakes in the peaceful back garden of a German Bakery.
+The next day we met back up with Laura to celebrate our achievements and our safe return.
+We devouring a second breakfast followed by a selection of cakes in the peaceful back garden of a German Bakery.
 Gluttonous, but well deserved if you ask me.